Psy-Fer/interARTIC/docs/usage.md

 * **Minimum length:** This is auto filled if you selected a pre-set virus and a primer scheme.
 Otherwise set this to the minimum read length that should be used for the analysis, based on your primer lengths.
 * **Maximum length:** This is auto filled if you selected a pre-set virus and a primer scheme.
 Otherwise set this to the maximum read length that should be used for the analysis, based on your primer lengths.
-* **Thread usage/:** Change the pre-filled values if you wish, based on the number of cores in your system you want to utilise.
+* **Thread usage:** Change the pre-filled values if you wish, based on the number of cores in your system you want to utilise.
 Note that not all tools inside the ARTIC pipeline are multi-threaded and thread efficient.
 * **Normalise depth:** This is auto filled if you selected a pre-set virus and a primer scheme.
 Otherwise, select the read depth (coverage) that you to which your data should be normalised.
+* **Step start (DEBUG):** This is used for dev debugging.
+If you already have a run completed by InterARTIC, but InterARTIC was restarted (losing the link to the ouput page), you can add the job again, with the exact same (and I mean it, EXACTLY the same) parameters, and you can choose which step to start the processing from.
+If the run has not been demultiplexed, select `3` to start the run from the last step, making the plots (the safest step) to quickly get to the output screens.
+If It was already Demultiplexed, start from step `2`.
+If none of this makes sense, please ask the devs for help, and leave this field blank

 After filling in the parameters carefully, click on the “Submit Job(s)” button.
 You will be redirected to the progress page after clicking this button.